piotrpolak/spring-boot-data-fixtures/README.md

 }

 @Component
-@Order(Ordered.HIGHEST_PRECEDENCE) // Doesn't really matter if there is a single fixture of the demo set public class DemoProductsDataFixture implements DataFixture {
+// The Order annotation doesn't really matter here since there is a single fixture of the demo set
+@Order(Ordered.HIGHEST_PRECEDENCE)
+public class DemoProductsDataFixture implements DataFixture {

     @Override